FalcoMaster70/COMP-1210/README.md

 # COMP-1210
-My Fundamental Computing class at Auburn University
+My Fundamentals of Computing 1 class at Auburn University